skip to main content

 • Satisfying with a "B" grade, or higher, the School of Medicine's undergraduate course requirements (47 semester hours).
 See below.

-• Achieving a cumulative 3.50 OGPA and 3.50 BCPM GPA (Biological Sciences, Chemistry, Physics, Mathematics) by the time of enrollment into medical school at the end of each semester.
+• Achieving a cumulative 3.50 GPA and 3.50 BCPM GPA (Biological Sciences, Chemistry, Physics, Mathematics) by the time of enrollment into medical school at the end of each semester.

-• Score at least a 504 total score on the MCAT (50th percentile) with not less than a 125 in each of the subsections.
+• Score at least a 60% percentile MCAT Comprehensive Score with not less than a 55% percentile in each of the subsections.
+Two attempts are allowed.

 • Participating in advising sessions with the School of Medicine's Director of Admissions and Early Admissions Programs.